 For more information on how our clean energy lawyers can assist you please get in touch.

-Our market-leading offshore wind practice advises prominent developers, including work on four of the seven Round 3 projects in UK waters, and we continue to support the delivery, financing, operation and maintenance of more established offshore wind farms.
+We also continue to support the delivery, financing, operation and maintenance of more established offshore wind farms.

-Shepherd and Wedderburn has been at the forefront of the onshore wind development since the sector’s inception.
+Shepherd and Wedderburn has been at the forefront of onshore wind development since the sector’s inception.
 Our team advised ScottishPower on its first three wind farms, which were built in Northern Ireland in the 1990s.
 As the development of onshore wind in Scotland and the UK has gathered pace, our expertise has grown, and our clean energy lawyers are now renowned for their ‘whole of life’ knowledge.

 Our team has since cultivated market-leading onshore wind experience, having advised on more than 250 successful onshore wind projects in the UK alone.
 We act as adviser to many of the UK’s prominent organisations within the onshore wind sector, including regulators, utilities, developers, funders, investors and supply chain partners.

-However the sector is not without its challenges and its continued development requires collaboration across the industry: promoters and developers, investors and funders, technology innovators and providers, the wider supply chain, industry bodies and research organisations.
+However, the sector is not without its challenges and its continued development requires collaboration across the industry: promoters and developers, investors and funders, technology innovators and providers, the wider supply chain, industry bodies and research organisations.
 Our approach is no different.

-Our team of expert energy lawyers act on a variety of ground-breaking projects, including acting as lead adviser to REIF on the world famous MeyGen tidal array project.
+Our team of expert energy lawyers act on a variety of innovative projects, including acting as lead adviser to REIF on the world famous MeyGen tidal array project.
 This project is ground-breaking for the marine and tidal sector, and critical for Scotland’s profile as an innovator in the development of marine energy.

-A low carbon future will see a move away from traditional energy generation towards energy efficient, sustainable infrastructure and the creation and development of intelligent, smart cities that utilise and optimise effective data management.
+A low carbon future will see a move away from traditional energy generation towards energy-efficient, sustainable infrastructure and the creation and development of intelligent, smart cities that utilise and optimise effective data management.

 At Shepherd and Wedderburn our three key sectors — energy, real estate and infrastructure, and finance — are at the heart of the significant growth required in the move towards a low carbon future.
-Our in-depth understanding and experience in these sectors helps our clients to shape and implement successful propositions in the ‘low carbon space’.
+Our in-depth understanding and experience in these sectors helps our clients shape and implement successful propositions in the ‘low carbon space’.